 Hockey Talks is an annual initiative where NHL hockey clubs raise awareness about mental health and offer fans the opportunity to get involved through social media.
-On January 16th 2019, the Vancouver Canucks dedicated their home game against the Edmonton Oilers to promoting local mental health resources and to dispelling myths about mental illness.
-Canucks’ players and management showed their support by wearing custom Hockey Talks t-shirts, helmet decals and by sharing information about mental health.
+On January 16th 2020, the Vancouver Canucks dedicated their home game against the Ottawa Senators to supporting dialogue and positive change around mental health.
+Fans are encouraged to share personal messages and messages of support to create an open dialogue and awareness about mental health, using the #HockeyTalks.

 The initiative started in 2013 to honour the legacy of Rick Rypien – a dedicated Vancouver Canuck player who bravely fought depression.

 Rick Rypien was known by his teammates for his sense of humour in the locker room and dedication and strong work ethic on the ice and in the gym.
 His passion and loyalty to his team was unparalleled.

 He grew up in a picturesque, small rural community in Alberta where his love of the outdoors was born.
 Rick was a true outdoorsman, finding solace in fishing and hunting.
 Away from the rink, his time was spent with his close-knit family and strong group of friends.

 Rick earned a reputation and was noticed for his toughness on the ice.
 But it was his offensive skills and forechecking abilities that developed him into an all-around player fit for an NHL role.
 He notched his first goal on his first shift and battled opponents more than twice his size, becoming a fan favourite in his role as David versus Goliath.